openshift/openshift-origin-design/web-console/4.0-designs/storage/storage.md

 ![Set a Default Storage Class using edit ](img/stroage-opt2-start.png)

 3. SC details are shown as below
-4. Click on “pencil icon” near the ‘default class status’
+4. Click on 'pencil icon' near the ‘default class status’

 ![Set a Default Storage Class using pencil icon](img/stroage-opt2-details.png)